-4.3.2 Energy and Power Supply
+4.3.3 Energy and Power Supply

-Major sources of commercial energy in Misungwi district are petroleum, hydropower and about 90% of population use traditional solid fuels in residential sector.
+Major sources of commercial energy in Magu district are petroleum, hydropower and about 90% of the population uses traditional solid fuels in residential areas.
 Power cuts are common due to low water levels in the hydro-electric dams since the region still depend on the power supply from the National Grid.
-All districts in Mwanza including Misungwi district are connected to National Grid Power.
+All districts in Mwanza including Magu district are connected to the National Grid Power.
 The major towns and minor towns and settlements where electricity line passes are connected.
 Although electricity line passes near many communities but the level of connection to the power is minimal due to poverty.